mk870/React_Crypto_Frontend/README.md

 ## Project Summary

-* This app shows the stats, historical price data and predicts future prices of bitcoin, ethereum and litecoin using a deep learning microservice.
+* This app shows the stats, historical price data and predicts future prices of crypto-currencies using a deep learning microservice.
 * The app also allows you to add and delete your crypto currencies in your own account.
 * The app also displays the latest news on crypto currencies from major news sources.
 * Another feature is that it allows you to use voice recognition to navigate, change theme color and have the news read to you buy an AI voice.